nlebedenco/clarinet/README.md

 ### Dependencies

-Dependencies are automatically tracked, fetched and built by CMake.

 [Git](https://git-scm.com/docs/git) is required to automatically download submodules and the test framework.

-All 3rdparty submodules are configured to produce static libraries only.
-Not only it simplifies installation, it also contributes to consistent compilation options and functionality regardless of the state of the system into which we deploy.
+All 3rdparty submodules are configured to produce static libraries linked into the main target.
+Not only it simplifies installation, it also contributes to consistent functionality regardless of the state of the system we deploy into.

 #### MbedTLS

-[MbedTLS](https://github.com/ARMmbed/mbedtls) requires Python3 to generate test code and sample programs in the development branch but not having python should be ok since we only build the target libraries (to be confirmed).
+[MbedTLS](https://github.com/ARMmbed/mbedtls) requires Python3 to generate test code and sample programs in the development branch but not having python should be ok since we only build the target libraries.

 #### ENet

 [ENet](https://github.com/lsalzman/enet) has no special requirements but it relies on gethostbyname(), inet_ntoa() and gethostbyaddr() which are deprecated on Windows so the compiler will issue warning C4996.
 This is not silenced on purpose because deprecation warnings serve to remind developers that something must be done or the project will break soon.
-Since this is a 3rdparty project, we need to track updates and eventually submit a PR to address the issue.
+Since this is a 3rdparty project, we need to track updates or eventually submit a PR to address the issue.

 ### CMake